 You can’t focus on anything you’re working on with a noisy laptop fan.
 The culprit for a noisy laptop fan can be one of the two usually – dust and overheating.
 If you’ve been using your laptop fan for years now, you would probably wonder why there’s a humming sound that is a far cry from white noise.
 It isn’t helping you concentrate – you’re getting distracted, and that has to stop.

-Now, to get to the bottom of things, you have to determine why your laptop fan is noisier than usual.
-The cooling fan running at a fast and the non-stop rate could be blamed for this.
-It’s firing up or working harder than usual – churning like a wildcat – when it needs to get rid of heat or when it’s under the extreme workload.
-Even though your laptop is compact, it still is prone to accumulation of dust.
-The clogged dust can wreak havoc on your laptop’s system which causes it to run hot and noisy.
-The challenge here then is how to cool down your laptop and zap the irritating noise.
+To get to the bottom of things, you must determine why your laptop fan is noisier than usual.
+The cooling fan running at a fast and non-stop rate could be blamed for this.
+It’s firing up or working harder than usual – churning like a wildcat – when it needs to get rid of heat or under an extreme workload.
+Even though your laptop is compact, it still is prone to the accumulation of dust.
+The clogged dust can wreak havoc on your laptop’s system, which causes it to run hot and noisy.
+The challenge here is how to cool down your laptop and zap the irritating noise.

-If your Laptop fan is making weird grinding, buzzing or rattling noise when switched on, here are some ways to fix the noise and overheating Laptop fan issues.
+If your Windows laptop fan makes weird grinding, buzzing or rattling noise when switched on, here are some ways to fix the noise and overheating Laptop fan issues.

-2] Close the processes: Open your Task Manager and kill all running processes to stop your CPU fan from buzzing or whirring up in the effort to keep up with the demands of running programs like when you’re playing games or watching videos online.
+Open your Task Manager and kill unwanted running processes to stop your CPU fan from buzzing or whirring up in an effort to keep up with the demands of running programs like when you’re playing games or watching videos online.

 You need an air compressor and a small screwdriver to do this.
 Make sure that you take out the battery before you start cleaning to avoid static electricity.
 You should unplug the AC adapter as well.
 Unscrew the access panel to see the laptop fan.
 Blow out the dust using the air compressor.
 Make sure to do this outside of your home to avoid asthma or allergic reactions to dust.